missionwired/secret-scanner-action/README.md

 # Detect Secrets Scanner Action

-A GitHub Action that scans your codebase for hardcoded secrets using [detect-secrets](https://github.com/Yelp/detect-secrets), converts results to SARIF format, and optionally uploads findings to GitHub Code Scanning for security visibility.
+A GitHub Action that scans your codebase for hardcoded secrets using [detect-secrets](https://github.com/Yelp/detect-secrets), converts results to SARIF, and optionally uploads findings to GitHub Code Scanning for visibility and triage.

 ## Features